Faizee-Asad/RHCSA-and-RHCSE/Commands.md

 # Basic Commands

+## Managing the terminals

-## 1. Clear the screen using "clear" command or by pressing "ctrl+l"
+### 1. Clear the screen using "clear" command or by pressing "ctrl+l"
 ```
 # clear
 ```
-## 2. Check the terminal you are working on by using "tty" command.
+### 2. Check the terminal you are working on by using "tty" command.
 ```
 # tty
 ```